Meet our partners

 Joint Declaration

-Towards the establishment of the World Health Organisation’s endorsement of April 19th as the official WORLD LIVER DAY
+Towards the establishment of the World Health Organization’s endorsement of 19 April as the official WORLD LIVER DAY

 The European Association for the Study of the Liver (EASL), the Asian Pacific Association for the Study of the Liver (APASL), the American Association for the Study of the Liver Diseases (AASLD), the Asociacion Latinoamericana para el Estudio del Higado (ALEH) and the Society on Liver Disease in Africa (SOLDA) jointly call on the World Health Organization (WHO) to endorse the establishment of a World Liver Day on 19 April every year.